ansys/pyansys-heart/README.rst

     which will install dynalib (and qd) automatically.

-    Note: qd will be installed only if Python is 3.7 or 3.8.
+    Note 1: qd will be installed only if Python is 3.7 or 3.8.
+    Note 2: this option may fail in some cases, please resort back to pip install --editable and manual installation of `dynalib`

 5. Install additional requirements (if needed):